ublue-os/website/docs/making-your-own.md

 # Making your Own

+## Should I use [`ublue-os/main`](https://github.com/ublue-os/main) or [`ublue-os/startingpoint`](https://github.com/ublue-os/startingpoint)?

+The instructions below recommend `startingpoint` because it is:

+- Intended for modification and to be a simple template
+- Better for people making images for personal usage that only build one version
+- Has an easier to edit configuration format, YAML, which also supports comments and inline documentation

+Making a custom image using `main` instead would be better if you intend on having multiple versions (such as a version with GNOME and another with KDE), but its modification is a bit more involved and if you want to leverage the images already built at `ublue-os/main` or `ublue-os/nvidia` you have to modify the `build.yml`.
+If you do decide to use `main` the *Manual setup* steps below still apply.

 ## Automatic setup

 You can quickly set up a GitHub repository that builds a functional native container image based on [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint) using the (experimental) community-maintained [`create-ublue-image`-tool](https://github.com/EinoHR/create-ublue-image).